-re you thinking of going vegan?
+Are you thinking of going vegan?
 Perhaps you took the Veganuary pledge in January and have decided to carry on for longer.
 Perhaps you made the change long ago.
-You may be doing it for the planet, your health or the animals.
+Perhaps you're just curious what it's all about.
 For us , it's always been about the animals.

 Wherever you are on your journey and whether you're doing it for the animals, the planet or your health .... or for all 3 .... we know that it can be tricky sometimes to find vegan alternatives for the things you love.
 And that includes the products you put on your body as well as the ones you put in it.